binlecode/example-git-commands/src/git-rebase.md

 ```

 Git rebase itself is not seriously dangerous.
-The real danger arise when executing history rewriting interactive rebases and force pushing the results to a remote branch that's shared by other users.
-This is a pattern that should be avoided, otherwise it will appear to others that the project history disappears.
+The real danger arises when executing history rewriting interactive rebase and force pushing the results to a remote branch that's shared by other users.
+If the branch is shared with others then this pattern of rebase should be avoided, otherwise it will appear to others that the project history disappears.